 $\bullet$ {\bf $h$ even $\rightarrow$ $h+1$ odd, $r$ even}

-Note that the same argument applies to $r$ even, because these two cases do not differ with respect to the last complete layer.
-Hence the state upon the addition of the $h+1$-th incomplete layer will read
+Note that the same argument applies to $r$ being even, because these two cases do not differ with respect to the last complete layer.
+Therefore, the state after adding the $h+1$-th incomplete layer is